lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * APP-IID: Application Interface Identifier.
 Second part of the IPv6 address that identifies the application server interface.

-* Bi: Bidirectional, a rule entry that applies to headers of packets travelling in both directions (Up and Dw).
+* Bi: Bidirectional, a rule entry that applies to headers of packets travelling in either direction (Up and Dw, see this glossary).

-* Bitmap: a field of bits in an acknowledgement message that tells the sender which SCHC Fragments of a window were correctl received.
+* Bitmap: a bit field in the SCHC ACK message that tells the sender which SCHC Fragments in a window of fragments were correctly received.

 * C: Checked bit.
 Used in an acknowledgement (SCHC ACK) header to determine if the MIC locally computed by the receiver matches (1) the received MIC or not (0).

 * CDA: Compression/Decompression Action.
 Describes the reciprocal pair of actions that are performed at the compressor to compress a header field and at the decompressor to recover the original header field value.

 * Compression Residue.
-The bits that need to be sent after applying the SCHC compression over each header field
+The bits that need to be sent (beyond the Ruole ID itself) after applying the SCHC compression over each header field

 * Context: A set of rules used to compress/decompress headers.

 * Dev: Device.
-A node connected to the LPWAN.
+A node connected to an LPWAN.
 A Dev SHOULD implement SCHC.

 * Dev-IID: Device Interface Identifier.
 Second part of the IPv6 address that identifies the device interface.